DJ-github88/Descension/DEPLOYMENT_SYNC_COMPLETE.md

 ## ✅ **System Status: FULLY OPERATIONAL**

-Your comprehensive deployment synchronization system is now active and configured for **https://windtunnel.netlify.app**.
+Your comprehensive deployment synchronization system is now active and configured for **https://abcdfasdsad.netlify.app**.

+**Note**: Migrated from windtunnel.netlify.app to new site due to deployment cache corruption.

 ---